 Your pet may want to lick and clean the surgery site.
 A little investigation of the area is normal.
 However, continuous licking can be harmful, so if you notice an excessive amount of chewing or licking, please call us.
 We may need to place an e-collar on your pet.

 Be sure to check the surgery area daily.
 Slight discoloration and clear discharge from the incision may be normal.
-If you notice bleeding, swelling, or colored discharge from the incision, please call us.
+If you notice bleeding, swelling, or colored discharge from the incision, please call our pet clinic.
 If sutures are present, we must remove them within 7 – 10 days.
 Routine spay and neuter surgeries usually have subcuticular (under the skin) sutures that are absorbable and do not require removal.

 If you have any other concerns after your pet wakes from anesthesia, please don’t hesitate to reach out to us.
 Our veterinary team is here to help ensure a safe recovery for your loved one.